The Sup-norm Perturbation of HOSVD and Low Rank Tensor Denoising: Main Results

+for a constant $b_1\in[-1/2, 0]$ depending on $\bu_1$ and $\lambda$ only.
+By (\ref{eq:rmk_hatu_linf}) and (\ref{eq:rmk_hatu_l2}), we observe that, after subtracting the bias, the entry-wise deviation of the empirical left singular vector $\hat \bu_1$ is about $\sqrt{\frac{\log d}{d}}$ of the $\ell_2$-norm perturbation bound of $\hat\bu_1$.
+It means that, after subtracting the bias, the deviations of all $\hat \bu_1$'s entries have comparable magnitudes, namely the so-called {\it delocalization} property.
+Interestingly, if $|u_1(j)|\gg \frac{1}{\sqrt{d}}$, then eq. (\ref{eq:rmk_hatu_linf}) implies that $\hat u_1(j)$ has the same sign as $u_1(j)$ as long as $\lambda \gg\sigma d^{3/4}$.
+This sign consistency is crucial for guaranteeing the exact clustering of high dimensional mixture model, see more details in Section~\ref{sec:app}. \end{remark}

-which has an analogous form to the perturbation bound in \cite{koltchinskii2016perturbation} implying a famous delocalization phenomenon in random matrix theory, see \cite{rudelson2015delocalization} and \cite{vu2015random} and references therein.
-The bias $b_k$ is usually unknown and we borrow the idea in \cite{koltchinskii2016perturbation} to estimate $b_k$ based on two independent samples, which happens in the application of tensor decomposition for gene expression, usually multiple independent copies are available, see \cite{hore2016tensor}.
+The bias $b_k$ is usually unknown and we borrow the idea in \cite{koltchinskii2016perturbation} to estimate $b_k$ based on two independent samples.
+It happens in the application of tensor decomposition for gene expression data where usually multiple independent copies are available, see more details in \cite{hore2016tensor}.